Guide to the Gap Year

 - You Get What You Pay For – Look carefully at what you get for the money you spend.
 Small groups, safety, support services, itinerary details, and quality of learning are all details to investigate.
 Be sure you understand what is included in program fees.
 Tuition may not include travel, visas, room and board, or other expenses.

 - Scholarships and Financial Aid – Many gap year programs offer need-based scholarships ranging from a few hundred dollars to full tuition.
 Some programs will assist students in raising funds to cover tuition, as well.
-The American Gap Association offers resources and information regarding financial aid and scholarships for gap year students.
+The Gap Year Association offers resources and information regarding financial aid and scholarships for gap year students.
 If you are planning to apply for scholarships or raise funds it is critical to apply early.

 - Earn Your Keep – Students should plan ahead and schedule time over weekends, summers, or holidays to earn money for their gap year.
 Some students spend the first few months of their gap year working locally to finance programs or travel later in the year.

-- Beware of College Credit – While it seems logical to earn college credit from your gap year, be sure to do your research first.
+- Be Careful with College Credit – While it seems logical to earn college credit from your gap year, be sure to do your research first.
 Many colleges prohibit deferred students from enrolling in other institutions.
 Those that do accept credit earned during a gap year often list them as “empty” credits, meaning they show on the college transcript but do not count toward graduation requirements.
 In the worst case scenario, earning credit during a gap year without your college’s approval can result in students losing their freshman status, impacting financial aid, housing, and enrollment on campus.

 Latin AmericaExplore the Program

 Determine What You Need from Your Gap Year